umccr/RNAsum/workflow.md

 		* Vogelstein

 * Used for extracting expression levels of cancer genes (presented in the `Cancer genes` report section)
-* Used to prioritise candidate [fusion genes](#fusion-genes-re-quantification-re-quantification)
+* Used to prioritise candidate [fusion genes](#fusion-genes-re-quantification)

 ### OncoKB

-* [OncoKB](https://oncokb.org/cancerGenes) gene list is used to annotate altered genes across various sections in the report (`External resources` column in report `Summary tables`)
+* [OncoKB](https://oncokb.org/cancerGenes) gene list is used to annotate altered genes across various sections in the report (annotations and URL links in `External resources` column in report `Summary tables`)

 ### VICC

-* [The Variant Interpretation for Cancer Consortium](https://cancervariants.org/) (VICC) knowledgebase is used to annotate altered genes across various sections in the report (`External resources` column in report `Summary tables`)
+* [The Variant Interpretation for Cancer Consortium](https://cancervariants.org/) (VICC) knowledgebase is used to annotate altered genes across various sections in the report (annotations and URL links in `External resources` column in report `Summary tables`)

 ### CIViC

-* The [Clinical Interpretation of Variants in Cancer](https://civicdb.org/) (CIViC) database is used to annotate altered genes across various sections in the report (`External resources` column in report `Summary tables`)
+* The [Clinical Interpretation of Variants in Cancer](https://civicdb.org/) (CIViC) database is used to annotate altered genes across various sections in the report (annotations and URL links in `External resources` column in report `Summary tables`)
 * Used to flag clinically actionable aberrations in the `Drug matching` report section

 ### CGI